digama0/mmj2/INSTALL.md

   pay Oracle their Oracle JDK fee and comply with those different legal terms.
 - (Recommended) Install git and a good text editor.
-- Put the mmj2 directory in its conventional place, which is C:\mmj2 for Windows and $HOME/mmj2 for anything else.
+- Install mmj2 somewhere.
+A common location for a local single-user install is C:\mmj2 for Windows and $HOME/mmj2 for anything else, but you can put it anywhere you want.
 - (Optional) Compile mmj2.
 This isn't necessary if you use Java 11, because we provide a precompiled jar file.
-- (Recommended) Install the Metamath database set.mm in its conventional place, which is C:\set.mm for Windows and $HOME/set.mm for anything else.
+- (Recommended) Install the Metamath database file set.mm somewhere.
+  A common location for a local single-user install is C:\set.mm\set.mm for Windows and $HOME/set.mm/set.mm for anything else, but you can put it anywhere you want (e.g., C:\metamath\set.mm on Windows).
+  The reason for the doubled "set.mm" is that the "set.mm" repository contains several databases, including the set.mm database.
 - (Recommended) Install Metamath-exe program in its conventional place, which is C:\metamath for Windows and $HOME/metamath for anything else.